bsauty/map_of_mathematics/README.md

 - [ ] Fill the tree.js for each domain to get the diagramm right
 - [ ] Fill the modal page for each node
 - [ ] Fill the full page for each node
+- [ ] Find nice visuals for the nodes of the tree -> probably very hard to do but high gain in terms of interface